ytakefuji/patient/README.md

 data.csv is a data file composed of five determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), and "degree2" (polynomial regression for NT-proBNP).

+phope is a universal biomarker prediction tool with the past data.
+This example shows two biomarkers such as hbA1c and NT-proBNP. phome allows users to predict any two biomakers using data of the second and third columns simulatenously.

+The fourth column and fifth column indicate the degree of polynomial regression of the first biomarker and the second biomarker respectively.

 Based on data.csv with state-of-the-art technology, phope.py can calculate and predict values of biomarkers for the next visit.

 Predicting biomarker values allows patients to know the progress and trends of improvement in their diseases.